 I started thinking, “Do I not like Mexicans?”

-I think this is how many anti-Semites feel about Jews.
-They didn’t have a problem with Jews until Jews affected their way of life and started acting more assertively and publicly Jewish.
-When Jews were quietly Jewish and indistinguishable from other whites, they were less resented.
-Imagine your white Christian people built the United States of America and now you find the country (or large parts of of the country, such as its media) is often run by Jews and you don’t like many of the things they do.
-Imagine if most every time you heard of “Jewish groups” in the media, they were doing things you didn’t like such as pushing for more minority rights, more gay rights, more tranny rights, more non-white immigration, more Muslim immigration, etc. Then it would make sense that you would become anti-Jewish because you would see Jews interfering with the life you want to lead.
+I suspect most anti-semites didn’t have a problem with Jews until Jews affected their way of life.
+When Jews were quietly Jewish, they were perhaps less resented.
+Imagine your ancestors built the United States of America and now you find the country (or large parts of of the country, such as its media) is often run by immigrants including Jews and you don’t like many of the things they do.
+Then it would make sense that you would become anti-immigrant because you would see immigrants interfering with the life you want to lead.

 I don’t think Mexicans would like it if Americans moved there and began to change the country, changed the language to English, and made Mexicans a minority in their own land.